-Folding the frame and handlebars: The frame doesn’t fold and neither do the handlebars.
-You’ll need to transport it as it comes, but it’s pretty small so doesn’t take up too much room.
+Folding the frame and handlebars: Neither the frame nor handlebars fold, so you carry it as it comes.
+It’s small and doesn’t take up much room.

-Converting from seated to regular scooter: The Ace had a seating platform with two height settings.
-While not in use, the seat is stored on the front of the scooter itself which actually looks great.
+Converting from seated to regular scooter: The Ace has a seating platform with two height settings.
+While not in use, the seat is stored on the front of the scooter itself which looks great!

-One of our only niggles with this scooter is that we found it difficult to detach and reattach the seat.
-The mechanism is straightforward, but we found it tricky to do.
+One of our only niggles is that we found it difficult to detach and reattach the seat.
+Though the mechanism is simple, we found it tricky to do.

-The metal ‘dimples’ were hard to press in and it required an adult and a hard pointed tool/object to release the seat.
-This was a bit of a pain.
-Fine if you don’t expect to do it often (we only ever did it once or twice), but if you have two children of different ages who will be sharing the scooter, then you may want to consider this carefully.
-We think that daily adjustment will be a real nuisance.
+The metal ‘dimples’ were hard to press in, and it needed an adult (and a hard-pointed tool/object) to release the seat.
+This was a slight inconvenience.
+If you have two children of different ages who’ll be sharing the scooter, you may want to consider this, as daily adjustment could be a nuisance.

 We love the Svolta Ace and have recommended it to friends.
 It’s a great first scooter that easily rivals the Micro Mini 3-in-1 Classic.
 It’s well built, sturdy, and handles smoothly and stably.